 The reason you as a business need to care about Instagram is the fact that it uses storytelling marketing to create engagement.
 The phrase is extremely cliché, but it’s true: a picture (or video!) speaks a thousand words.
 With Instagram, you’re able to define your brand, speak your message, and connect visually to your audience.

 The results speak for themselves.
-One study calculated the per-follower engagement rate on different social media networks for brands.
+One study from Forrester (a market research company) calculated the per-follower engagement rate on different social media networks for brands.
 It found that, while Facebook and Twitter’s per-follower engagement rate was lower than .01%, Instagram had skyrocketed up to 4%!

 This means that brands receive much more engagement from their followers on Instagram.
 Statistics like these show that Instagram can be a powerful tool for your business.